SilkRose/Pony/stories/sorrows-of-the-sleeping/sorrows-of-the-sleeping.md

 "Say… yes."

-Applejack pulled her sleeping mat closet to Fluttershy and laid on her side, still facing Fluttershy.
+Applejack pulled her sleeping mat closer to Fluttershy and laid on her side, still facing Fluttershy.
 She held her hand to her chest, holding it in both hands.

 "Well, Fluttershy, as long as I'm helping your nightmare go away, I'll be here for you."